 Remember that entrance is free for anyone under 18 years of age (regardless of their country of origin) and free for anyone under 26 if they are EU residents.

-Here we will list the available options to visit all or part of this historic place*:
+Below you’ll find a list of the available options to visit all or part of this historic place*:

 - Palace Ticket: (Price 18€).
 Includes the palace with audio guide in all languages, temporary exhibitions available within the palace, gardens (except Fridays, Saturdays, Sundays, Tuesdays, and days with Musical Fountain Shows), the parks, and the Coach Gallery.

-- Passport: (Price 20€) everything available in the Palace Ticket, but it also includes the Trianon properties.
+- Passport: (Price 20€) everything is available on the Palace Ticket, but it also includes the Trianon properties.

-- Two Day Passport: (Price 25€) two, consecutive day access to everything included in the Palace Ticket and Passport plus access to Musical Fountain show or the Musical Gardens show.
+- Two Day Passport: (Price 25€) Two consecutive-day all-access tickets included in the Palace Ticket and Passport plus access to Musical Fountain show or the Musical Gardens show.
 It will also provide discounts for other events at the city of Versailles.